Categories: News

 [ad_1]

 Samsung's costly and embarrassing recall of its flagship Galaxy Note7 smartphone last year tarnished the company's reputation, but it hasn't really hurt its bottom line.
-Samsung's Q4 2016 profits grew nearly 50% from Q4 2015, according to statement from the company.
+Samsung's Q4 2016 profits grew nearly 50% from Q4 2015, according to a statement from the company.

 Samsung's Q3 profits did take a hit after it was forced to issue a wide-ranging recall of 2.5 million Note7 phones because some were catching fire and exploding.
 The company lost $25 billion in market share over the debacle — roughly the entire value of Hewlett-Packard.
 But even that combined with the Q4 recall of 2.8 million of its smart washing machines, which were also exploding, did not seem to have made a dent in Samsung's overall profits.